izackp/zig_on_3ds/README.md

 Currently some parts that I _feel_ are missing:
 * 3dsx.specs should be passed to the linker
+* devkitpro linker seems to provide these libs by default: -lgcc -lg -lc -lsysbase

 Currently stuck on:
 ```sh